wp-plugins/mp3-jplayer/readme.txt

 == Screenshots ==

-1. An example playlist player.
+1. An example audio playlist player.
-2. A Popout player on a desktop.
+2. A Popout playlist on a desktop.
-3. A single file player and a playlister.
+3. A single file music player and a music playlist.
 4. The plugin's Settings screen.
 5. The plugin's Design screen.
-6. Single-file Button players.
+6. Single-file Button audio players.
-7. Single-file Text players.
+7. Single-file Text music players.
 8. A Popout player playing on an Android phone.

 == Changelog ==

+= 2.2 =
+* Simplified error handling to try and eliminate the false triggering of messages that was occurring on some devices.
+* Added an option to control the frontend display of player error messages, the options are: Never / To admins only / To all.
+The setting is under advanced tab, default is admins only.
+* Fixed the bug on index/cat pages that broke players in some scenarios when using the 'Show in full content' and 'Show in excerpts' options.
+* Fixed the functioning of 'Show in excerpts' option (this option is still for manually written excerpts only).
+* Added developer methods for contolling css output and design page visibility.
+* Added support in the popout player for the stats collection modules (allows play and download via the popout to be captured).
+* Some css hardening on jQuery ui components.

 = 2.1 =
 * Fixed plugin compatibility with old versions of WP pre 3.6.